Introduction

 When to Loop with FME?

-Why Use FME to use Pagination?
+Why use FME for Pagination?

 - Integrate your existing data with API data